xuan13hao/VAT/README.md

 **VATAligner** (Versatile Alignment Tool) is a fast and efficient multi-purpose sequence aligner.
 It supports the alignment of both short and long nucleotide sequences, as well as protein homology searches, offering a flexible solution for various sequence analysis needs.

 ## Prerequisites
-Required for zlib, and Boost
+Required for zlib and Boost
 ```console
 dnf install zlib zlib-devel
 dnf install boost-devel